mohamadaminkarami/Web-HW1/locust/response_rate.md

 with more backend replicas cpu usage and memory usage stays nearly the same but the RPS handled is about twice and response time is a bit better.
 (600ms) <br/>

+and there is more load on nginx probably because of load balancing and increase in RPs.
 ![report graph image](https://github.com/mohamadaminkarami/Web-HW1/blob/main/locust/images/test_replication.png)